 - 10GB of data per month – $60

 Xfinity Mobile offers subscribers a lot of flexibility in their plans.
-It’s possible to switch between tiers on the By the Gig plan or switch between By the Gig and Unlimited plans in the middle of a billing cycle.
+It’s possible to switch between tiers on the By-the-Gig plan or switch between By-the-Gig and Unlimited plans in the middle of a billing cycle.
 Subscribers can even mix-and-match price structures on family plans.
-One person on a family plan can have unlimited data while two other people on the same plan share By the Gig data.
+One person on a family plan can have unlimited data while two other people on the same plan share By-the-Gig data.

 Xfinity Mobile offers excellent coverage in most of the U.S. via Verizon’s extensive network.
-In another article, I dive into coverage maps published by Verizon and Xfinity Mobile to tease out differences in the coverage profile offered by each carrier.
+In another article, I dive into coverage maps published by Verizon and Xfinity Mobile to tease out differences in the coverage offered by each carrier.
 As far as I can tell, Xfinity Mobile’s coverage is nearly identical to Verizon’s: